Cisco switches and routers have four types of passwords.

 - Privileged password : Used to set password for privileged access to the switch.

-I am not going to show you how to set up auxiliary password here.
+Today we are going to show you how to configure passwords on cisco switches and routers using Cisco IOS.
+However, I am not going to show you how to set up auxiliary password here.
 To see how to set up console password and VTY lines password, go here.

 Privileged mode of a Cisco device has some advanced IOS commands that can have disastrous consequences if used by wrong hands.
 So it is very important to set up a password to access privileged commands.
 Use the following commands,